EV Chargepoints are categorised into four main types: Slow, Fast, Rapid and Ultra-Rapid.

 They are the most common type of rapid EV chargepoints in the UK and can be found at most motorway service stations.

-Rapid chargers are the quickest way to charge your battery.
+Rapid chargers are the quickest way to charge your battery, with a power output ranging from 50kW to 149kW.

 Rapid charging can only be used on vehicles with rapid charging capabilities and all rapid chargers will have cables tethered to the individual unit.
 You’ll still be able to use a 50kW chargepoint even if your model can’t accept such a high rate, as the power will be restricted to whatever your car can handle.